markroyer/hdfjava-io/manual/README.md

 ## Requirements

-The TeX document requires beramono.sty which is found in the `texlive-fonts-extra` package on Debian-based linux systems.
+The TeX document requires beramono.sty which is found in the `texlive-fonts-extra` package on Debian-based Linux systems.

 The build also requires jurabib to be installed.
-The jurabib is also found in the `texlive-bibtex-extra` package on Debian-based linux systems.
+The jurabib is also found in the `texlive-bibtex-extra` package on Debian-based Linux systems.

 ## Building